 - Collect Insights across business verticals: A DXP helps connect IoT devices, eCommerce engines, and digital signage, giving your marketing team a 360° view of the customer.
 The marketing team needs to define the end-use cases they want so the developer can create relevant APIs to integrate the modules.
 For instance, your marketing team may want insights into your visitor's history that would help them qualify the lead's stage in the entire customer journey.

 - Make your teams customer-centric: DXPs enable marketing, customer service, and operational teams to become more customer-conscious.
 Mapping the customer journeys enables you to identify crucial bottlenecks that require reengineering your business workflows and practices.

 You want to invest in a DXP that allows orchestration, a CMS that aids marketing teams in building the DXP suited to your business needs.
 Agility CMS provides valuable insights on integrating a DXP within your organization and training your workforce.

 Define short, medium, and long-term goals

-Adopting and integrating new technologies into your organization and business workflow works best when done in stages.
+Adopting and integrating new technologies into your organization and business workflow works best in stages.
 Once you integrate a DXP system, it's best to formulate your short, medium, and long-term business goals.

 A long-term goal could be to provide your customers with a personalized and consistent omnichannel experience across all digital channels and touchpoints.